wdcunha/mtds-project-microservice/README.md

 * Product-service: microservice developed in java using spring boot
 * Order-service: the same product

+## Mysql Docker container - how to run it

+1) In the root of project there is a file named `mysql.yml` that has docker script to start the container with myslq, so in terminal set it up to the same path ;

+2) Run the command below to get it instaciated:

+    `docker-compose -f mysql.yml up`

 ## Accessing mysql in docker container (optional - no need for running)